• Skip to primary navigation

 Condensed milk is super easy to make.
 You just need coconut milk — make sure it’s full fat — and sugar.
 It does take a little while to condense, though.

-To make vegan fudge, just add chocolate chips and stir until smooth.
-Then stir in vanilla extract and walnuts, if nuts are your thing.
+To make vegan fudge, you just add chocolate chips to the condensed milk and stir until smooth.
+Then you stir in vanilla extract and walnuts, if nuts are your thing.
 Pour the mixture into a parchment lined baking pan and refrigerate until firm.

 If you’re lucky enough to get your hands on a can of dairy-free condensed milk, making homemade vegan is even easier!
 Just bring it a boil, reduce the heat, and then add the chocolate chips and stir until smooth.
 Add the vanilla extract and walnuts, if using.

 Once the fudge is firm, slice it and serve it!
-Keep it in the fridge until you’re ready to serve it (or eat it), because it will melt.
+Keep it in an air-tight container in the fridge until you’re ready to serve it (or eat it), because it will melt.
 It might get a little messy, but what fun is a chocolatey treat without the mess?

 Fudge stacked on plate